Qumulo/docs/administrator-guide/kerberos/kerberos-configuring-active-directory.md

 ## Configuring DNS in Active Directory
 {{site.varKerberosDns}}

 You can use a variety of DNS implementations with Kerberos.
-It some cases, for example, it might be convenient to use the DNS server that the AD DC provides.
+In some cases, for example, it might be convenient to use the DNS server that the AD DC provides.
 For this reason, this section discusses DNS configuration in general terms.

 ## Modifying the Default DNS Configuration